euroscipy/euroscipy_proceedings/papers/richthofer/richthofer.rst

    Python code to Java bytecode and thus letting Java's JIT optimize it – an approach that enables Python code to call Java functions or to subclass Java classes.
-It enables Python code to leverage Java's multithreading features and utilizes Java's built-in garbage collection.
+It enables Python code to leverage Java's multithreading features and utilizes Java's built-in garbage collection (GC).
    However, it currently does not support CPython's C-API and thus does not support native extensions like NumPy and SciPy.
-Since most scientific code depends on such extensions, it is usually not runnable with Jython.
+Since most scientific code depends on such extensions, it is not runnable with Jython.

    Jython Native Interface (JyNI) is a compatibility layer that aims to provide CPython's native C extension API on top of Jython.
 JyNI is implemented using